frequency-chain/docs/pages/Guides/BecomeAProvider.md

 - On the Provider Dashboard, you will be asked to select which network you would like to join from the dropdown.
 You may select among the available networks: Mainnet, Testnet on Paseo, Localhost, or Custom.
 Select Testnet on Paseo.
 - Select your account ID from the dropdown.
 (This is the Application Account you created in Step 1.)
 - Select Create an MSA and approve the transaction popups.
 - Enter a Provider name.
-(In this text field, you must enter a name other than your MSA Id.)
+You should enter the name you wish register under as a Provider (typically a company or application name).

 NOTE: Once registered, your provider status remains permanent in order to maintain transaction verification integrity.